 Those left in the battalion remained as a training cadre.
 In August 1918 they absorbed the 13th Manchesters and were later reconstituted as the 9th battalion.
 They ended the war in Soire le Chateau near Avesnes.

-Much of the original text was originally taken from the www.themanchesters.org and is their copyright.
+Much of the original text for 1918 was taken from the www.themanchesters.org and is their copyright.